kushv16/597-fa24-project/README.md

 the `dataset_coco.json` file and the backbone are suggested to be moved in `github_ignore_materal/raw_data/` since commands provided in the following steps assume these files are placed in that directory.

-#### Premises

-For the sake of transparency (at the cost of possibly being overly verbose) the complete commands are shown below, but only few arguments deserve a little bit of care for the reproduction of our work while most of them are automatically handled.

-Logs are stored in `output_file.txt`, which is continuously updated until the process is complete (in Linux it may be handy the command `watch -n 1 tail -n 30 output_file.txt`).
-It is overwritten in each training phase, thus, before moving to the next one, make sure to save or make a copy if needed.

-Lastly, in some configurations the batch size may look different compared to the one reported in the paper when argument `num_accum` is specified (default is 1).
-This is only a visual subtlety, which means that gradient accumulation is performed in order to satisfy the memory constraints of 40GB RAM of a single GPU.

 #### 1. Cross Entropy Training: Features generation